 3. Increase vitamin K2

-Finally, your mother has told you, and so has your Toronto dentist: avoid soda pop and other candy.
-Soda pop contains phosphoric acid, which alter your body’s phosphorous / calcium balance and makes you more prone to fractures and o
+Finally, your mother has told you, and so has your Oshawa dentist: avoid soda pop and other candy.
+Soda pop contains phosphoric acid, which alters your body's phosphorous / calcium balance and makes you more prone to fractures and osteoporosis.

-steoporosis.
-If you’re unsure as to whether you are getting sufficient calcium in your diet, it may be an idea to get a hair mineral analysis, which will tell you exactly how much of which essential minerals you need more of.
+If you're unsure as to whether you are getting sufficient calcium in your diet, it may be an idea to get a hair mineral analysis, which will tell you exactly how much of which essential minerals you need more.